schafezp/karmabot/README.md

 to view the karma rankings for any chat you've participated in (given or received a +1 in) This command can be used in a 1 on 1 conversation with the bot so that other users aren't affected.

+## Architecture
+The architecture uses a telegram bot wrapper 'python-telegram-bot' which stores its data in a locally hosted Postgresql database.
+Docker-compose is used to manage the project and push incremental builds to testing and production.

 ## Setup guide
 Install docker, set up a user with docker so you don't use "root" to run docker-compose.